overture-stack/website/markdown/documentation/arranger/installation/configuration/project.md

 2. Adding the project to the Arranger Admin UI
 3. Configuring the project once it is created

 <Warning>**NOTE:** Although multiple projects can be created and exist in the Arranger Admin UI, currently only **ONE** project can be actively in use by the front-end data portal at a time.
-This will always be the latest created project.</Warning>
+Your UI application must specify in its interactions with Arranger (e.g. queries) which project to use.</Warning>

 # Setup Arranger Metadata Files